Northern Westchester: Municipalities

 In New York, there are three types of political subdivisions (i.e. municipalities) of counties: cities, towns, and villages.
 While cities are incorporated entities, towns are not.
 However, areas within a town can incorporate; when this occurs, the resulting area is called a "village".
 Villages have their own additional level of government along with the government of the town the village lies within.
 Some towns contain a village with the same name, which is usually also the town's center.

 Certain areas of a town often develop their own identity, based around perhaps a school district or historic feature; the term for such areas which lack any other municipal designation is a hamlet, which may or may not be acknowledged by the United States Census for statistical purposes.

-Such hamlets in Northern Westchester include:
+Villages and hamlets in Northern Westchester include: